Bayesian cluster analysis: Point estimation and credible balls: Point estimation via the variation of information

 \section{Point estimation via the variation of information}

 As detailed in the previous section, both VI and $\tB$ share several desirable properties including being aligned with the lattice of partitions and coinciding in the smallest non-trivial ball around any clustering.
 However, in our comparison, differences also emerged.
 Particularly, we find that $\tB$ exhibits some peculiar asymmetries, preferring to split clusters over merging, and we find that the VI ball more closely reflects our intuition of the neighborhood of a partition.
-In light of this, we propose to use $\VI$ as loss function in Bayesian cluster analysis.
+In light of this, we propose to use $\VI$ as a loss function in Bayesian cluster analysis.
 Under the VI, the optimal partition $\bc^*$ is

 with $\mathcal{D}$ denoting the data.
-For a given $\bchat$, the second term in (\ref{eq:VI_tomin}) can be approximated based on the MCMC output.
-This, however, may be computationally demanding if the number of MCMC samples is large and if (\ref{eq:VI_tomin}) must be evaluated for a large number of $\bchat$.
-Alternatively, one can use Jensen's inequality, swapping the log and expectation, to obtain a lower bound on the expected loss which is computationally efficient to evaluate:
+For a given $\bchat$, the second term in (\ref{eq:VI_tomin}) can be approximated based on the MCMC output, and evaluating this term is of order $O(MN^2)$ (recall $M$ is the number of MCMC samples).
+This may be computationally demanding if the number of MCMC samples is large and if (\ref{eq:VI_tomin}) must be evaluated for a large number of $\bchat$.
+Alternatively, one can use Jensen's inequality, swapping the log and expectation, to obtain a lower bound on the expected loss which is computationally more efficient to evaluate:

-Similar to minimization of the posterior expected Binder's loss, minimization of (\ref{eq:approxVI_tomin}) only depends on the posterior through the posterior similarity matrix, which can pre-computed based on the MCMC output.
+Similar to minimization of the posterior expected Binder's loss, minimization of (\ref{eq:approxVI_tomin}) only depends on the posterior through the posterior similarity matrix, which can be pre-computed based on the MCMC output.
+In this case, computational complexity for a given $\bchat$ is reduced to $O(N^2)$.

-Due to the huge dimensions of the partition space, computing (\ref{eq:VI_tomin}) or (\ref{eq:approxVI_tomin}) for every possible $\bchat$ is practically impossible.
-An simple technique to find the optimal partition $\bc^*$ restricts the search space to some smaller space of partitions, for example, the partitions visited in the MCMC chain.
-Alternative algorithms have been developed in \cite{Quintana03} and \cite{Lau07}.
+Due to the huge dimensions of the partition space, computing the lower bound in (\ref{eq:approxVI_tomin}) for every possible $\bchat$ is practically impossible.
+A simple technique to find the optimal partition $\bc^*$ restricts the search space to some smaller space of partitions.
+The \textbf{\textsf{R}} package 'mcclust' (\cite{mcclust}), which contains tools for point estimation in Bayesian cluster analysis and cluster comparison, includes a function \texttt{minbinder()} that finds the partition minimizing the poster expected Binder's loss among the subset of partitions 1) visited in the MCMC chain or 2) explored in a hierarchical clustering algorithm with a distance of $1- P(c_n=c_{n'}|\mathcal{D})$ and average or complete linkage.
+An alternative search algorithm developed in \cite{Lau07}, which is based on binary integer programming, is also implemented.